immanuelsch/gegl-HDR-ColorMapper/README.md

 ## Weaknesses
 - contrast can sometimes only be "read out" (reverse engineered) from the image (by determining linear image gradient divided by luminance).
 Preference should always be to directly derive contrast changes.
 From changes in tone curve, for example by making the Chroma Channel dependent on Luminance based tone curve.
-- the algo is not resilient by nature to image noise, that is indeed some kind of contrast (image gradient)
+- the algo is not resilient by nature to image noise, that is indeed some kind of contrast (image gradient).
+Handling noise is currently done by some experimental smoothening filters.
-- handling noise is currently done by some experimental filters.
+- **top challenge currently**: target contrast of "0" leads to banding.
+Small contrast in source image in combination with zero contrast in regions of target image results in "0.0 div by something-nearly-zero"

 # Some tech details
 I started and failed with the initial idea, that reducing contras to "0" will result in a luminance-constant image with neutral gray.